AutoViML/pandas_dq/README.md

 **Arguments**

 ### `dq_report` has the following arguments:<br>
 <b>Caution:</b> For very large data sets, we randomly sample 100K rows from your CSV file to speed up reporting.
 If you want a larger sample, simply read in your file offline into a pandas dataframe and send it in as input, and we will load it as it is.
-This is one way to go around our speed limitations.
+This is one way to go around our speed limitations:

+#### Inputs:
 - `data`: You can provide any kind of file format (string) or even a pandas DataFrame (df).
 It reads parquet, csv, feather, arrow, all kinds of file formats straight from disk.
 You just have to tell it the path to the file and the name of the file.
 - `target`: default: `None`.
 Otherwise, it should be a string name representing the name of a column in df.
 You can leave it as `None` if you don't want any target related issues.
 - `html`: default is `False`.
 If you want to display your report in HTML in a browser, set it to `True`.
 Otherwise, it defaults to inline in a notebook or prints on the terminal.
 It also saves the HTML file in your working directory in your machine.